4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *styleObj* lets you pass an object containing style settings.
 You can use an existing style sheet or you can create a new style.
 For more information, see the [Style objects](configuring.md#style-objects) paragraph.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the style will be defined.
-If omitted, the current spreadsheet is used by default.
+Si se omite, se utiliza por defecto la hoja de cálculo actual.
 You can explicitly select the current spreadsheet with the following constant:

 * `vk current sheet`